nicolevegai/LinkDictionary/README.md

             return retorno;
         }
 ### New File Creation
-We used the object BufferedWriter and FileWriter to write the sorted words into a new file.
+We used the object [BufferedReader](https://docs.oracle.com/javase/7/docs/api/java/io/BufferedReader.html) and [FileWriter](https://docs.oracle.com/javase/7/docs/api/java/io/FileWriter.html) to write the sorted words into a new file.

     BufferedWriter writer = new BufferedWriter(new FileWriter("sorteddict2.txt"));
             for (int i = 0; i < dict.size(); i++) {